NelisW/pyradi/README.md

 Instructions on how to use pip is available at http://www.pythonforbeginners.com/basics/python-pip-usage and  http://www.pip-installer.org/en/latest/installing.html.

-##Get the code via Subversion
+##Get the code from GitHub
-You can download the very latest version of pyradi from the subversion repository.
+You can download the very latest version of pyradi from the pyradi repository on GitHub.

-Download files individually from the trunk from this web site, or checkout by using subversion.
-To check out individual files, click on the 'Source' tab and then on 'Checkout' or 'Browse'.
-If you browse, remember to drill down to the trunk directory to get to the code.

-If you check out the code to your local Python site-packages or dist-packages directory, it is immediately available for use in your scripts.
-You can then get the latest update simply by subversion update.
-If the svn download to your site-packages directory is successful, pyradi is available for use immediately, no further action is required.
 Note that the subversion download only installs pyradi and not any of its dependency packages matplotlib, numpy, scipy or scikit-image.
 These can be installed using pip with commands of the form:

  pip install --upgrade matplotlib

-*SVN download on Windows*

-If you are new to subversion, consider using the [http://tortoisesvn.net/about.html tortoise] subversion client, [http://tortoisesvn.net/downloads.html downloadable  here].
-Detailed instructions on how to use tortoise are shown [http://tortoisesvn.net/docs/nightly/TortoiseSVN_en/ here] and  [http://www.shokhirev.com/nikolai/programs/SVN/svn.html here].

-Using a commandline subversion client, just open a command window and enter the following (adapt the local path name to where your Python is installed.):

-{{{
-svn checkout https://pyradi.googlecode.com/svn/trunk/pyradi/ C:\Python27\Lib\site-packages\pyradi --username yourname@gmail.com
-}}}

-*SVN download on Ubuntu*

-Determine where your Python site packages are located;
-{{{
-from distutils.sysconfig import get_python_lib
-print(get_python_lib())
-}}}
-On my PC is it at /usr/lib/python2.7/dist-packages, then check out pyradi with

-{{{
-sudo svn checkout https://pyradi.googlecode.com/svn/trunk/pyradi/ yoursitepackagedir/pyradi --username yourname@gmail.com
-}}}
-You would have to {{{sudo svn update}}} to get the latest files.

-*SVN download in Anaconda*

-[http://docs.continuum.io/anaconda/install.html Anaconda ] installs Python in a different location (normally in the user's home directory), and users on Ubuntu have to install pyradi with something like this
-{{{
-sudo svn checkout https://pyradi.googlecode.com/svn/trunk/pyradi/ /home/yourusername/anaconda/lib/python2.7/site-packages/pyradi --username yourname@gmail.com
-}}}
-Anaconda is installed in the user directory and hence sudo *should not* be required or used here.

 ==Checking out pyradi for building PyPI packages==